 Each of the four landmarks will be lower on the same side.

-The sacroiliac joints may not able to fully compensate for the pelvic tilt, so the spine above this develops an S bend to keep the trunk erect.
+The sacroiliac joints may not able to fully compensate for the pelvic tilt, so the spine above this develops an S bend to keep one's center of gravity between the feet and trunk erect.

 Short leg is quite common, but is much more so in people with backache.
 It is sometimes worth building up the heel of someone's shoe to partially compensate for it.